 Basically, all you have to do given one of these solutions, is to enter the address of the LRS and your credentials.
 Then the system can begin its duty right away.
 I already hinted at the fact that there are multiple LRS that you can choose from.
 For example, there is:

-- Grassblade: Commercial software, which needs to be installed on your own server or used as a service, e.g. via Scorm Cloud or Wax LRS which offer several features on top.
+- Grassblade: Commercial software, which needs to be installed on your own server or used as a service, e.g. via Scorm Cloud that offers several features on top.

 - Learning Locker: Free open source software with numerous features.
 Can be installed yourself or used as a paid service.